brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

      'usan_stems' 'variant_sequences' 'version' 'warning_refs']

-### 4. **Preview All Columns in Compound Structures Table**
+## 4. **Preview All Columns in Compound Structures Table**

-To see which columns are available in the compound structures table, I ran this query.
-Canonical SMILES are available in this table as well.
+Run this query to see which columns are available in the compound structures table.
+Canonical SMILES are also available in this table.

 ```python
 sql_table = "compound_structures"